taywils/starmie/README.md

 ## Dependencies
 - [jQuery](http://jquery.com/)

+## Why Starmie?
+- Why not... just kidding.
+- I needed an easy to use(not necessarily simple) way to add a star rating via javascript.
+- The current offerings suffered from one or more of the following...
+  - Too feature packed.
+Starmie does one thing and thats it.
+  - Required some backend service to work.
+Starmie is just javascript, no database required.
+  - Relied upon static image assets or were just vanilla CSS3.
+Starmie uses the browser star icon, nothing more.
+  - Needed to manually change existing html.
+With Starmie you inject the HTML, no need to update any view logic.

 ## How To Use

 1. Create a new Starmie object and give it some initial values
 2. Then extract the HTML and inject it wherever you like on your page
 3. Once rendered, call the `afterRender()` method to enable it
 4. Use the `getRating()` method to return the current star-rating
+5. Access the star-rating with jQuery by selecting on `$('.idPrefix-starmie-rating')`

 ```javascript
 var stars = new Starmie({